thisismydesign/autowow/README.md

 #### Set of commands to [auto]mate [w]ay [o]f [w]orking

 <!--- Version informartion -->
-*You are viewing the README of version [vfriend.](https://github.com/thisismydesign/autowow/releases/tag/vfriend.).
-You can find other releases [here](https://github.com/thisismydesign/autowow/releases).*
+*You are viewing the README of the development version.
+You can find the README of the latest release (vfriend.) [here](https://github.com/thisismydesign/autowow/releases/tag/vfriend.).*
 <!--- Version informartion end -->